zillionare/python-project-wizard/docs/tutorial.md

 ???
 Tips

-    if you found erros like the following during tox run:
+    if you found erros like the following during tox runs:
     ```
     ERROR: InterpreterNotFound: python3.9
     ```